amojarro/carrierseq/README.md

-# CarrierSeq: a sequence analysis workflow for low-input nanopore sequencing
+# CarrierSeq

 ## About

+bioRxiv doi: xxx.xxx.xxx

+CarrierSeq is a sequence analysis workflow for low-input nanopore sequencing.
+For many environmental samples, the total extractable DNA is far below the current input requirements of nanopore sequencing, preventing “sample to sequence” metagenomics from low-biomass or recalcitrant samples.
+One approach is to employ carrier sequencing, a method to sequence low-input DNA by preparing the target DNA with a genomic carrier to achieve ideal library preparation and sequencing stoichiometry without amplification.
+We can then apply CarrierSeq to identify the low-input target reads from the genomic carrier

 ## Requirements